- You are here:

 Among those internships was a semester long stint at MTV in New York City.
 Morabito credits those experiences with helping him build a roster of influential contacts.

 Morabito urges current students to be open-minded when selecting their internships.

 "Don't be picky, don't be close-minded.
 Everyone thinks that everyone either produces or directs and those are the only two jobs.
 But they're not.
 There are a million and one positions.
 It takes an army to put on a show and then a job for every single detail of that show.
 You just have to take every opportunity you can.
 Never turn down an opportunity because you think it's not going to lead to what you want to be doing, because it probably will in some twisted way."

 Morabito learned that first-hand during the winter of his junior year.
 He was part of the first group to travel to Los Angeles with Communication Department Co-chair Jerry Gibbs.

 "Had Jerry not taken us on the 'Hollywood Productions: Up Close' class trip, I would not have met who I needed to meet in order to make my L.A. connections," Morabito recalls.
 "Because Curry is a small college Jerry was able to pay closer attention to each of us as individuals, and really give us the one-on-one time we need.
 I really think the most beneficial thing Jerry did me for was taking me to Hollywood for that week.
 That made all the difference."

 And, Morabito has become one of those connections himself.
-Recently, he helped fellow alumni Mike Dacri '09 and Allen Yannone '11, and current communication student Shailaigh Sinnott '13 earn jobs as Story Assistants for an upcoming "Dancing With the Stars" shoot in Boston.
+Recently, he helped fellow alumni Mike Dacri '09, Allen Yannone '11, and Shailaigh Sinnott '13 earn jobs as Story Assistants for an upcoming "Dancing With the Stars" shoot in Boston.

 Meanwhile, other students are set to get a host of new opportunities on the west coast.
 Curry recently held a ribbon cutting in Hollywood, launching a new internship program that will offer students the chance to spend a full semester in Los Angeles.